nrwl/nx/docs/generated/devkit/CreateNodesFunction.md

 Ƭ **CreateNodesFunction**\<`T`\>: (`projectConfigurationFile`: `string`, `options`: `T` \| `undefined`, `context`: [`CreateNodesContext`](../../devkit/documents/CreateNodesContext)) => [`CreateNodesResult`](../../devkit/documents/CreateNodesResult) \| `Promise`\<[`CreateNodesResult`](../../devkit/documents/CreateNodesResult)\>

-A function which parses a configuration file into a set of nodes.
-Used for creating nodes for the [ProjectGraph](../../devkit/documents/ProjectGraph)

 #### Type parameters

 | Name | Type      |